UB-Mannheim/ocr-gt-tools/INSTALL.md

 npm install
 ```

-And finally bower to install the frontend assets:
+And finally yarn to install the frontend assets:

 ```
-bower install
+yarn install
 ```

-*Note:* If you are running bower as `root`, add the `--allow-root` option: `bower --allow-root install`.
+*Note:* If you are running yarn as `root`, add the `--allow-root` option: `yarn --allow-root install`.

 After changing CSS/Javascript, make sure to regenerate the `dist` folder: